-If you are unsure here is a small explanation and history of the quaich that www.pewterworld.co.uk supply.
+If you are unsure here is a small explanation and history of the Quaich that www.pewterworld.co.uk supply.

 Quaichs also go back as far as medieval times where people were very distrustful of strangers and therefore carried their own for fear of either being poisoned or their whiskey watering down.

 Initially made from pieces of wood and as craftsmen became more proficient, they started using different methods e.g. light and dark woods and strands of copper to create intricate patterns.
-As the years went by, the skills needed to make Quaichs were regarded and revered and they soon used a range of materials to make Quaichs, from stone and brass to horn and silver and the ever popular Pewter which started to emerge.
+As the years went by, the skills needed to make Quaichs were regarded and revered and they soon used a range of materials to make Quaichs, from stone and brass to horn and silver and the ever-popular Pewter which started to emerge.

-Often the centre would be decorated with a silver coin or featured a coat of arms or family motto and adding a decorative aspect it hid any joins that showed after the finished product.
+Often the center would be decorated with a silver coin or featured a coat of arms or family motto and adding a decorative aspect it hid any joins that showed after the finished product.
 They often covered handles with silver or pewter where the owner's initials are displayed.

 During the 17th century in Scotland, there was a craze for adding one's initials to property.

-In 1745 Prince Charlie took Quaich with him to England when he travelled down from Edinburgh with his army.
+In 1745 Prince Charlie took Quaich with him to England when he traveled down from Edinburgh with his army.
 These had a glass bottom so that the drinker could keep an eye out on his drinking comrades.